|

 Haldir had joined Legolas, Eowyn and Gimli in the war room.

-"That troubled me, too," said Haldir.
-"He should
+"That troubled me, too," said Haldir, "for he

-have been on watch with Amras but, when Valandil found him, he
+should have been on watch with Amras and, when Valandil found

-was alone.
-I had the castle searched for Amraswe found him
+"So I had the castle searched for Amras.
+We found him lying

 He was in a profoundly deep sleep, with his eyes closed.
 It took